 Scrolling through the highlight reel of other’s adventures can start to make you feel like you are missing out.
 It’s easy to start feeling something is wrong with you!
 Since your life isn’t always as happy and charming as what you see in your feed.
-You have to remember it’s a very small snippet and doesn’t at ALL depict true day to day life.
+You have to remember it’s a very small snippet and doesn’t at ALL depict true day-to-day life.

 Now don’t get me wrong there are those amazing moments when you wake up to breathtaking views and experience that sense of awe when at the ocean.
 But that’s exactly what they are.
 Moments of time.
 And then you come back to the reality of real life on the road.
 It’s still life – just a different way of living.
-A life with it’s own set of problems.
+A life with its own set of problems.

 Evaluate Before You Decide on RV Living

 Before you decide to jump on the road with your partner, maybe invest in a trip to a therapist or counselor.
 It’s always a great idea to evaluate if your relationship is in a place where nomadic life is a good idea.
 And it might just save a life.

 I can tell you right now if we had started RV Life in the early years of our marriage, we would probably have ended up divorced.
 We were two, young, emotionally unintelligent people and travel was not good for us.
 I explain more about this in the video we did 5 months ago if you’re interested in more of the story.

 Read good personal development books, and get some mentors around you who can help you navigate the hard things.
 Good mentors can help you see those blind spots and throw up red flags when they see something amiss.
 That is the whole point of a “blind spot” when driving – you can not see what is there.
 Having a good mentor in your life can help to remove these blind spots in your life and in your relationships.

 RV Life And Van Life Can Be Isolating